tiangolo/angular-docker-multi-stage-example/README.md

 Here's how to deploy an [Angular](https://angular.io/) app with [Docker](https://www.docker.com/), building it with [Node.js](https://nodejs.org) as you would do locally, but end up with a thin and efficient [Nginx](https://nginx.org/) image, with just the compiled code.
 Ready for production.

-To achieve that, you can use Docker "multi stage builds".
+To achieve that, you can use Docker "multi-stage builds".
 That will allow you to first build your Angular app inside a (possibly huge) Node JS Docker container that is later discarded in favor of a thin Nginx image with just your compiled app.

 Here you will also see how to use that technique but still support [Angular CLI](https://github.com/angular/angular-cli) [environments](https://github.com/angular/angular-cli/wiki/build#build-targets-and-environment-files).